Puget Sound has 2,600 undergraduate students and 250 graduate students.

 Explore our Events Calendar to discover all of our current happenings on campus.

 Puget Sound hosts many speakers, through student government, student clubs, and academic departments.
 In recent years movie director Spike Lee, Carlos Fuentes, football coach Herman Boone (of Remember the Titans fame), and political commentator, columnist, and radio personality Armstrong Williams have spoken on campus.
 Here is a list of Puget Sound’s endowed lecture series.

-The Community Involvement & Action Center is the primary connection between the University and the surrounding community, offering tons of opportunities to connect with organizations around Tacoma.
+The Center for Intercultural and Civic Engagement is the primary connection between the University and the surrounding community, offering tons of opportunities to connect with organizations around Tacoma.
 For example, many students participate in our mentoring program, Kids Can Do!, where Puget Sound students are paired with young mentees in the Tacoma area.